 I am locked in a dungeon of my own creation from which there is no escape.

-“There were several of us walking around, not realizing we were all the same person until we ran into one another on a busy corner in the financial district just off skid row.
+The nondescript man babbled words as if he were in a trance, “There were several of us walking around, not realizing we were all the same person until we ran into one another on a busy corner in the financial district just off skid row.
 We were all the same, but we were also different — individuals, yet part of the same organism.
 We looked the same.
 We even talked the same.
 It was an epiphany to stare into the eyes of another person and realize that person was me.
 Am I part of a Hive?
 Is my mind being controlled?
 Hold on, I’m receiving a message from space — the archangels are calling.
 The message is always the same: the Earth is off balance.
-Trumpet players are in control and politics have gone viral,” said the nondescript man mumbling words as if he were in a trance.
+Trumpet players are in control and politics have gone viral.”

 Jacob Latterly sat in a computer cafe’ having a conversation with himself in a virtual reality chat room.
 He was trying to figure out the codes that determine the human perception of reality.
 He was having no success.
 One conundrum let to another in an ever winding spiral of confusion.
 Dr. Zosomo Kulio stepped up to Jacob to reassess the situation and write a report.
 “Jacob,” he said, “you are having delusions.”
 The good doctor suddenly disappeared, but the lingering wisp of melange hung in the virtual air.